The New 3D Data Format FAV

 To address these issues, Fuji Xerox, in collaboration with the Keio Research Institute at Shonan-Fujisawa Campus (SFC), has researched and created FAV, a new voxel-basedNote 2 data format.
 FAVNote 3 enables users to freely model and control complicated internal structures and attributes, thus expanding the range of expression that is possible through 3D printers.
 The FAV format also makes it possible to eliminate troublesome data conversion processing during the flow of 3D data, enabling a workflow that is consistent from start (input/creation of 3D data) to finish (printing).

-The FAV format expresses 3D data in the form of voxels (the three-dimensional equivalent of pixels) arranged three-dimensionally.
-For each voxel, users can define various attribute values, including color information (RGB, CMYK, etc.) and material information (ABS, nylon, etc.), and physical properties (harder, softer, etc.).
+The FAV format expresses 3D data in the form of voxels (the three-dimensional equivalent of pixels) arranged three-dimensionally (Fig. 1).
+For each voxel, users can define various attribute values including color information (RGB, transparency, etc.), material information (ABS, nylon, etc.), and physical properties (harder, softer, etc.).
 Users can also control the relationships (e.g., connection strength) between different voxels.
-This data format allows users to create three-dimensional objects with a high degree of freedom.
+This data format allows users to create three-dimensional objects with a higher degree of freedom.
 For example, in addition to freely designing the distribution of multiple materials, it is possible to design the internal structure of an object made of a single material or to finely configure the settings of manufacturing equipment (Fig. 2).

 Perform simulations on voxel data as-is and easily modify the 3D data to reflect the simulation results

 The FAV data format also allows voxel data to be used as-is for different kinds of simulations.
 Users are then able to easily modify the design of a three-dimensional object based on the results of these simulations.
-For example, after performing a structural analysis, such as a simulation of object deformation due to external forces, users can redesign areas that had high amounts of distortion, making changes in the materials used or adding structural modifications.
+For example, after performing a structural analysis, such as a simulation of object deformation due to external forces, users can redesign areas that had high amounts of distortion, making changes in the materials used or adding structural modifications (Fig. 3).

-It is also possible to use the attributes that are defined for each voxel, including the connection strength between neighboring voxels, for applications such as making design changes to achieve a desired strength or optimizing a design for 3D printing.
+It is also possible to use the attributes that are defined for each voxel, including the connection strength between neighboring voxels, for applications such as making design changes to achieve a desired strength or optimizing the toolpath or fill density for 3D printing.

 - Note This research is also a product of the Japanese Ministry of Education, Culture, Sports, Science and Technology's COI (Center of Innovation) project "Center of Kansei-oriented Digital Fabrication," for which Keio University serves as a central base.
 The aim of this project is to achieve a society in which anyone can easily manufacture items using 3D printers.